sthDINESH/se-plant-etl-project/README.md

 ---

-## Slide 2: Why Is This Strong for Employers?
+## Why Is This Strong for Employers?

 ### What We Worked Across